HedwigNordlinder/su-mt4007/HW3/HW3.md

 }
 ```

 Now we need to fix the "k, M, B" problem and add "missing" when an entry is missing (instead of null).
-If we have a NaN value we replace it with -1, to give a numerical identification to future users of the data that that cell was suspicious
+If we have an NA value in a row post 1975 we replace it with -1, to give a numerical identification to future users of the data that that cell had missing data.

 ``` r